 When To Repot Hydrangea

-You will have roots on your cutting within a month and can transfer them to the garden once the roots are established.
+Your propagated hydrangeas will be ready to repot once they have roots.
+They should have roots on your cutting within a month, you can then transfer them to the garden once the roots are established.

-The second method of propagating hydrangea is just as easy, the only difference is that you don’t need to take clippings.
+The second method you can use when it comes to how to propagate hydrangea is just as easy, the only difference is that you don’t need to take clippings.

 Step 1: Select a branch close to the ground and remove all of the leaves for about a 5-6″ area where the branch will touch the ground.
 Make sure at least one leaf node will be underground.